plone/training/docs/volto_customization/schema.md

 ```

 After this you will be able to choose variations for this block from the Blocks Settings sidebar.
-Right now this variation only shows default variation of Teaser block.
+Right now this variation only shows image top variation of Teaser block.
-You could decide to modify the template here already though.
+You could decide to modify the template here in any way though.
-In the coming chapter we are gonna enhance this variation with extension per teaser.

 ```{note}
 The <a target="blank" href="https://github.com/plone/volto/blob/9667cf735e5c3e848de852d615941d98193e0a5e/src/components/manage/Blocks/Teaser/Body.jsx#L13">Body</a> component in Teaser block also supports adding variations from component registry.
 You can read more about component registry in following chapters.